Scottify20/imdb-movie-search/README.md

 ## Features
 #### In Development
 * Built with Typescript and Sass
-* Search and filter through IMDB titles
+* Search and filter through OMDB titles
 * View titles in detail

 #### Planned
 * Built with Angular and Sass
 * See popular and your recently viewed titles on the homepage
-* Add IMDB titles to your Watchlist
+* Add titles to your Watchlist
 * Create your custom lists
 * Track your progress on the episodes you have watched.